Berkeley-CS195/sp23/content/readings.md

 Readings are "required", "recommended", or "extra".
 Required readings must be done before class for the discussion to make sense.
 Recommended readings will be used as major sources in lecture, but I won't assume you've read them.

 ### 09/16 Megan Phelps-Roper
-- Without Fail, "[How Megan Phelps-Roper Left the Westboro Baptist Church][westboro_megan]"
+- Required: Without Fail, "[How Megan Phelps-Roper Left the Westboro Baptist Church][westboro_megan]"

 [westboro_megan]: https://gimletmedia.com/shows/without-fail/z3hl8ke